-- 7.5 Substantiation for any information, claim or comparison must be provided as soon as possible, and certainly within ten working days, at the request of members of the health professions or appropriate administrative staff.
-It need not be provided, however, in relation to the validity of indications approved in the marketing authorization. - 7.6 When promotional material refers to published studies, clear references must be given. - 7.7 When promotional material refers to data on file, the relevant part of this data must be provided without delay at the request of members of the health professions or appropriate administrative staff. - 7.8 All artwork including illustrations, graphs and tables must conform to the letter and spirit of the Code and, when taken from published studies, a reference must be given.
+- 7.6 When promotional material refers to published studies, clear references must be given. - 7.7 When promotional material refers to data on file, the relevant part of this data must be provided without delay at the request of members of the health professions or appropriate administrative staff. - 7.8 All artwork including illustrations, graphs and tables must conform to the letter and spirit of the Code and, when taken from published studies, a reference must be given.
 Graphs and tables must be presented in such a way as to give a clear, fair, balanced view of the matters with which they deal, and must not be included unless they are relevant to the claims or comparisons being made. - 7.9 Information and claims about side-effects must reflect available evidence or be capable of substantiation by clinical experience.
 It must not be stated that a product has no side-effects, toxic hazards or risks of addiction or dependency.
 The word 'safe' must not be used without qualification. - 7.10 Promotion must encourage the rational use of a medicine by presenting it objectively and without exaggerating its properties.
 Exaggerated or all-embracing claims must not be made and superlatives must not be used except for those limited circumstances where they relate to a clear fact about a medicine.
 Claims should not imply that a medicine or an active ingredient has some special merit, quality or property unless this can be substantiated. - 7.11 The word 'new' must not be used to describe any product or presentation which has been generally available, or any therapeutic indication which has been generally promoted, for more than twelve months in the UK.